modular/modular/KGEN/utils/vscode-mojo/README.md

 ## Run Mojo File

-There will be a small `▶️` button up the top right of a Mojo file to run the active file:
+The extension provides a set of actions on the top right of a Mojo file to run the active file, which by default are under a small `▶️` button up the top right of the editor:

 ![run-file](https://github.com/modularml/mojo/assets/77730378/22ef37cf-154a-430b-9ef3-427dbab411fc)

+These actions are also available in the command palette.

-Bind a hotkey in Preferences: Open Keyboard Shortcuts > `Mojo: Run Mojo File`
+You may bind a hotkey in Preferences: Open Keyboard Shortcuts > `Mojo: Run Mojo File in Terminal`

+### Run Mojo File in Terminal

+This executes the current mojo file in a terminal that is reused by other invocations of this same action, even if they run a different file.

+### Run Mojo File in Dedicated Terminal

+This executes the current mojo file in a dedicated terminal that is reused only by subsequent runs of this very same file.

 ## Code Formatting